2050By Bruce - November 2020 (updated August 2021 and January 2022)

 Public transport vehicles also tend to be smaller as well due to the greater frequency.
 If the passenger demand is high the vehicles will join together to make a larger vehicle or becoming part of a convoy.
 Driverless cars will also convoy if they are traveling on a freeway or a highway.
 This saves energy due to decreased wind drag.
 All cars, no matter which manufacturer, can communicate with other nearby cars and with the central database and AI system to ensure efficient flow of traffic.

-Another aspect is that the vehicles tend to be used for much longer period than private internal combustion vehicles use to be.
+Another aspect is that the vehicles tend to be used for a much longer period than private internal combustion vehicles use to be.
 Every 3 to 5 years (trains much longer of course) the vehicles will go into the workshop for a major refit.
-Some vehicles are into their 4th refit.
+Some vehicles are already into their 3rd refit.
 There is also a lot fewer vehicles overall due to the sharing arrangement and the greater use time of each vehicle.

 This change in transport has had some further beneficial flow on effects.
-The massive car parking areas associated with shopping centres and transport hubs such as rail stations are no longer required to be so large.
+The massive car parking areas associated with shopping centres and transport hubs such as railway stations are no longer required to be so large.
 This freed up the space for more open spaces and gardens and areas for redevelopment.
 The area near train stations became very important for building of new civic infrastructure such as buildings for the new community co-operatives that were springing up - more on that later.
 Strip shopping centres no longer needed to have parking bays on the roadside - instead just frequent drop off and pick up points for the driverless cars.
 The parking bays have been converted to gardens or alfresco eating areas greatly increasing the amenity of the strips.

 One of the other benefits of electrification of transport is that the air in the cities and suburbs is now free of fumes.
 Young people looking at old photos of the polluted air in cities are amazed that people actually breathed that stuff.

 One area where there are still petrol stations - though they are now called recharge stations - is on major highways.
 Large trucks for carting goods across the country mostly run on hydrogen instead of batteries due to the requirement for range and speed of refueling.
 And usually the recharge station would generate the hydrogen on site often having across seasonal storage capacity - they could generate the hydrogen in summer and on sunny days in the shoulder season when electricity is cheap and have sufficient storage to still supply hydrogen across winter.
-These recharge stations also offered recharging of battery powered cars that were doing long country trips.
+These recharge stations also offer recharging of battery powered cars that were doing long country trips.
 Though often if a person is traveling in the country in a hired battery car when it ran low on energy they will simply pull into the recharge station and jump into a fresh hire car to continue their trip - no waiting at all.
 The recharge stations often have a battery bank and reasonable sized solar arrays as well as it is cheaper to get the electricity this way than to buy it from the grid - not that grid electricity is expensive.

 While all these "hardware" changes are significant, equally significant changes happened in the second "prong" "software" changes - changes to society and lifestyle.